 The Best Beer Cities research conducted by The Data Appeal Company was developed by collecting, analyzing, and interpreting thousands of pieces of information from over 130 online sources.

-Our spatial analyses include an in-depth snapshot of each Point of Interest (in this case pubs, bars, breweries and restaurants) in the desired territory, both quantitatively (address, contact info, services provided, price level, type of cuisine, etc.) and qualitatively (overall Sentiment Score, Sentiment Score by topic, Footfall, etc.).
+Our spatial analyses include an in-depth snapshot of each Point of Interest (in this case pubs, bars, breweries and restaurants) in the desired territory, both quantitatively (address, contact info, services provided, price level, type of cuisine, etc.) and qualitatively (overall Sentiment Score, Sentiment Score by topic, Popularity, etc.).

 This type of analysis is extremely effective for the Food & Beverage, Retail and Consumer Goods industries.
 By leveraging our Location Intelligence, you can: